 If it was an Experian report, they should have directed you to Experian's Report Access.
 If it was not Experian, but you would like to review your Experian report for no fee, go to www.annualcreditreport.com to request a copy.

 Consumers can request an initial security alert, extended fraud victim statement or security freeze.
 Initial security alerts and extended fraud victim statements warn lenders that you are or may be a victim and to take steps to verify your identity before opening an account.
-A security freeze, which is free in certain circumstances, blocks access to your credit file unless you first lift the freeze by providing a PIN number.
+A security freeze, on the other hand, blocks access to your credit file unless you first lift the freeze by providing a PIN number.

 Those alerts are added only when you request them.
 You can also ask that they be removed, but will need to do so in writing.
 Visit Credit Fraud and Security Freeze pages to learn more and receive full instructions.